 What if I am both care-experienced and estranged?

 If you are both care-experienced and estranged, you can select either of these on the form as the support you receive will be the same.
 Selecting estranged may be easier for you if you have already been assessed as estranged by student finance.
-Read about the evidence you would need to provide to be verified as estranged on our estranged students article.
+Read about the evidence you would need to provide to be verified as estranged on our article I'm an estranged student; how can King's support me throughout my studies?

 What is the Student Finance Notification of Entitlement Award Letter?